Virtual Elmer Nights

 Want to be an Elmer?

 We need Elmers.
 You don’t need to be an expert.
-You only need to enjoy amateur radio and be willing to share your skills with new hams while you learn some more skills in the process.
+You only need to enjoy amateur radio and be willing to share your skills with new hams while learning some more skills in the process.
 This is a great place to operate the Red Cross station and share your knowledge with the growing local amateur community.
 Most of our Elmers end up learning more than the newbies!
 Show up next Tuesday night, or contact Ed Hatch AG5DV or Mark Kleine N5HZR to get involved.

-As we continue, classes will be available so groups can learn specific skills.
+As we continue, classes will be available so that groups can learn specific skills.
 Here are a few of the suggested topics:

 - Antenna construction